The Science of EV Tires: Why Standard Rubber Wears Out Faster

 EVs typically feature a near 50/50 weight distribution or a rear-bias, which is great for handling but challenging for tires.
 Because the center of gravity is so low, drivers often take corners at higher speeds without feeling body roll.
 This increases the lateral demand on the tire shoulders, leading to uneven "cupping" or shoulder wear that wouldn't typically appear on a lighter, front-heavy economy car.

-Why Conventional Rubber Fails the Electric Test
+Conventional Rubber Fails

 The most common mistake is treating an EV tire replacement like a budget-shopping exercise for a standard commuter car.
 When you put a standard "Grand Touring" tire on a high-performance EV, you aren't just losing grip; you are compromising the structural integrity of the tire.
 Standard tires are built with a focus on cost-efficiency and moderate load indexes.